HareshParmar152/Basic-Tesseract/README.md

 # Tesseract
 ## Text Recognition and Information Extraction using Tesseract and Python

+> - Project Overview : Optical Character Recognition (OCR) is a technology that converts images of text into machine-readable text.
+This project showcases how to use Tesseract, a widely-used OCR engine, to recognize and extract text from images.
+The project covers several aspects of text recognition, including installation, language support, page segmentation modes, text detection, and information extraction.

 ## Table of Contents
 * [Project Description](#Project-Description)
 * [Project Overview](#Project-Overview)